Modern Slavery Act 2015 Statement Financial year – 1st April 2019 to 31st March 2020

 We have introduced a basic English language requirement whereby agency workers must pass a basic numeracy and literacy test.
 A basic level of English has been set to be attained by all our workforce in a reasonable period of time to facilitate better communication, social and workplace integration and the best defence against potential exploitation.

-We have installed a confidential phone line for employees to report any concerns or issues they may have
+Our in-house Forest Freedom anti-slavery project began in 2017.
+As well as training and a poster campaign we have installed a confidential phone line for employees to report any concerns or issues they may have.

 As well as a modern slavery policy a number of other policies have been introduced